HScheiber/STAT545-hw-Scheiber-Hayden/hw05/factor_figure_management.md

   height = 7)
 ```

-It seems that the `eps` format cannot encode some elements of the image.
 I should also note that explicitly telling `ggsave` each argument is good practice, otherwise the order of the arguments will be the only way in which `ggsave` can interpret the inputs.

 It's simple enough to re-insert the saved images back into the page.
 This is done outside of a code chunk with `![alt text](image/path.filetype)`.

 !['Energy vs GDP'](energy_vs_gdp.png)

-This embedded image is higher resolution than the rendered source image!
+This embedded image is actually higher resolution than the rendered source image!

 Unfortunately, `pdf` images cannot be embedded in markdown files.
 Instead, you can click on [this link](energy_vs_lifeExp.pdf) to load it separately!